Commercial Banking Company of Sydney, Campbelltown Branch (former)

-Commercial Banking Company of Sydney (CBC), Campbelltown Branch is a heritage-listed former restaurant, offices and bank building and now medical centre located at 263 Queen Street, Campbelltown in the City of Campbelltown local government area of New South Wales, Australia.
+Commercial Banking Company of Sydney (CBC), Campbelltown Branch is a heritage-listed former restaurant, offices and bank building and now medical centre located at 263 Queen Street, Campbelltown, New South Wales, an outer suburb of Sydney, Australia.
 It was designed by Mansfield Brothers and built from 1874 to 1881.
 It is also known as Old CBC Bank; CBC Bank.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Permanent European settlement in the Campbelltown area had begun in 1809 as an alternative to the flood-prone Hawkesbury district.
 Work on a road from Sydney to Liverpool was started in 1811.
 It was opened in August 1814 and was soon extended further south to Appin.
 This road, variously known as Campbelltown Road, Appin Road or the Sydney Road, passed through Campbelltown.
 The section through the town was called the High Street until the last decade of the 19th century when it was renamed Queen Street.

 The land on which the Queen Street cottages stand was part of a grant of 140 acre to Joseph Phelps in 1816.
 He had been working the land for some years before receiving formal title to it.
 Phelps was one of the farmers of Airds and Appin who subscribed funds for a Sydney courthouse in July 1813.
 His grant was seized, possibly as soon as it was formally issued, by the provost marshal, William Gore, in lieu of payment by Phelps of debts totalling £170.
 The land was auctioned in January 1817 to William Bradbury for £100 plus twelve cattle and the grain produced from the crop growing on the land.

 Immediately north of Phelps' grant, Assistant Surveyor James Meehan had informally reserved 175 acre for a village (AMCG, 1994 say "in 1815".)
 In 1816 most of the land in the area was granted, leaving a portion of 175 acre unalienated, and surrounded by several grants.

 The reserved land was formally declared a town by Governor Macquarie in December 1820 and named Campbelltown in honour of his wife (Elizabeth)'s family.